Szczurox/Szczurox/README.md

 # Hello World!
 I am Szczurox
 ### Programmer from Poland who loves working on random stuff

-📫 How to reach me: Discord, SzczuroxPL#4889
+📫 How to reach me: Discord, SzczuroxPL#4889 or Walter White#0001
 🌱 I am currently learning about AI

 ### I am currently working on: